 Project planning is one of the critical and essential operations that must be undertaken before starting any project.
+Identifying and involving key stakeholders during the planning process is crucial to ensure alignment, gather feedback, and secure support for the project’s success.
 Irrespective of your business, project planning should be done with the utmost consideration.

 Projects can differ on various aspects like the scale of the project, the number of people involved, the budget, the completion date, and many more.